nushell/nushell/docs/commands/alias.md

 ## Var args

-It is possible to pass a variable amount of arguments, to a command expecting an arbitrary amount of arguments, by specifying a var arg as the last parameter in the alias definition.
+It is possible to pass a variable amount of arguments, to a command expecting an arbitrary amount of arguments, by using a var arg variable in exactly that place.

 Example 1:
 ```shell